Blog

 Know the Real Fare

 Petit taxi from airport to Jemaa el-Fna: ~50–70 MAD (day).
 Confirm this before entering the taxi.
 Some drivers will quote 150–200 MAD.
 That’s too much.
+Our complete guide on taxi tips in Marrakech covers every scenario in detail.

 Stay Calm & Walk Away if Needed